-Technical Vocational Education and Training (TVET) colleges in South Africa provide important opportunities for qualifying in different careers.
+KwaZulu Natal Colleges offer a range of choices.
+Technical Vocational Education and Training (TVET) colleges provide important opportunities for qualifying for different careers.

 - Public TVET Colleges are subsidised by the state with approximately R6 billion per year.

 - There are more than 650 000 students in public TVET Colleges.

 The following is a comprehensive list of contact information for TVET colleges in KwaZulu-Natal.